tapioNiemela80/gita-logs/README.md

 **Divine qualities (Daivi Sampad)**

-Krishna enumerated the twenty-six virtues that make a developer and his code a manifestation of the light:
+Krishna enumerated the twenty-six virtues that make a developer, his actions and his code a manifestation of the light:

 **Krishna:**